 Students reflect on, respond to, and evaluate how dance styles and forms are historically derived and culturally valued.
 They learn how the origins of dance and its importance as a form of expression and that it can represent a variety of political, cultural and historical motivations.
 This understanding informs their own dance-making and the dance works of others.
 They use appropriate terms and language to describe dance.

-Prerequisites: Successful completion of Year 11 Dance ATAR Units 1 and 2 to a C grade.
+Prerequisites: Successful completion of Year 11 General Dance Units 1 and 2 to a C grade.

 Course Requirements: Students are required to have a Prendiville Dance black leotard and black leggings.

-The Drama ATAR course focuses on aesthetic understanding and drama in practice as students integrate their knowledge and skills.
-They use the elements and conventions of drama to develop and present ideas and explore personal and cultural issues.
-They engage in drama processes such as improvisation, play building, text interpretation, playwriting and dramaturgy which allow them to create original drama and interpret a range of texts written or devised by others.
-Their work in this course includes production and design aspects involving sets, costumes, makeup, props, promotional materials, and sound and lighting.
-Increasingly, students use technologies such as digital sound and multimedia.
-They present drama to a range of audiences and work in different performance settings.
+The Drama ATAR course focuses on aesthetic understanding and drama in practice.
+Students use the elements and conventions of drama to develop and present ideas and explore personal and cultural issues.
+They engage in drama processes such as improvisation, play building, text interpretation, playwriting and dramaturgy which allow them to create original drama and interpret a range of texts that are written or devised by others.
+Students achieve outcomes through the key activities of creation, performance and reflection.
+Their work in this course includes taking on different roles defined as actor, director, dramaturge, designer (of lighting, sound and costume) and scenographer and through these roles they gain an appreciation of the scope and depth in drama.
+Students engage in both Australian and world drama practice.
+They learn to understand how drama has changed over time and will continue to change according to its cultural context.

 Unit 3 – Reinterpretation of drama for contemporary audiences